 Raising taxes on the super-rich, or improving compliance, would benefit the vast majority of citizens.
 In recent years, the issue of taxing the super-rich has gained political salience, yet the obstacles still appear to be such that most democratic governments do not attempt it.

 My long-term plan is to systematically investigate the super-rich themselves as political actors shaping the taxation landscape.
 For now I am working on two smaller projects:

 Rich Lists and Tax Avoidance

-Forbes Magazine has been publishing ‘rich lists’ of the wealthiest Americans as well as the World’s Billionaires since the 1980s; other publications in Australia, the UK and elsewhere have followed suit.
+Forbes Magazine has been publishing ‘rich lists’ of the wealthiest Americans as well as the World’s Billionaires since the 1980s; the Business Review Weekly in Australia, and the Sunday Times in the UK soon followed suit.
 The traditionally rich-friendly coverage surrounding these lists also reports on instances of tax evasion and avoidance by the super-rich and their use of tax shelters and tax havens.
 This project traces the evolution of these discourses from the 1980s to the 2020s, as well as making country comparisons.
-It seeks to better understand under what conditions tax evasion and avoidance are celebrated, justified or condemned.
+It seeks to better understand under what conditions tax evasion and avoidance is celebrated, justified or condemned.